 Unlocking the secrets to a better night’s sleep

 Asleep.
 We spend about a third of our lives in a state of slumber.
 Increasingly documented as a key component of human well-being, sleep enables us to recover and regenerate physically and mentally.
-Getting too little of it or having poor night’s sleep creates an imbalance that has knock-on effects on cognitive ability, mood, and general performance.
+Getting too little of it or having a poor night’s sleep creates an imbalance that has knock-on effects on cognitive ability, mood, and general performance.
 For example, the coaches and medical staff at Hintsa Performance emphasize sleep as one of the 6 key components of success for high-level athletes and business people, in what is described as the Circle of Better Life.
 In The Sleep Revolution, Arianna Huffington claims, “We are in the midst of a sleep deprivation crisis,” and details the consequences society will face socially and economically if we do not adequately address our sleep habits.

-Yet, for all the various tips and tricks proposed to improve sleep it remains a largely obscure state that many of us rarely reflect upon – unless you have a bad night’s sleep.
+Yet, for all the various tips and tricks proposed to improve sleep, it remains a largely obscure state that many of us rarely reflect upon – unless we have a bad night’s sleep.
 Some of us are more aware of the importance of sleep.
 Severe sleep disorders afflict as much as 16.6% of the population worldwide, if not more, according to a 2012 Warwick University study.
 There are a number of challenges in researching sleep disorders; however, new technologies are paving the way for improved means of gaining valuable insights into sleep.

 Three innovative areas that ETH Zurich currently investigates could hold the answers to optimizing sleep.

 Tracking Brain Activity